gmp007/smatool/README.md

 ## SMATool Utility
 ASP electronic structure calculations come with proprietary pseudopotentials included in the package.
 In contrast, Quantum Espresso (QE) is open source, offering a variety of sources for obtaining pseudopotentials.
 While no specific pseudopotential database is officially recommended for QE, we prefer the norm-conserving [Pdojo pseudopentials](http://www.pseudo-dojo.org/).
 The SMATool computational toolkit includes an automated utility package, `qepotential`, located in the utility folder.
 This tool automates the generation of pseudopotentials from the Pdojo website for all materials required to run the SMATool package with QE as the calculator.
 Users can also specify custom requirements in the `pseudo.info` input file.
 The SMATool utility package saves the potentials of various elements as `element_pdojo.upf` in the `qe_potentials` folder.

+## Got Questions
+To join the Google user group, post your questions, and see if your inquiries have already been addressed, you can visit the [SMA Tools User Group](https://groups.google.com/g/smatools/) on Google Groups.
+This platform allows for interactive discussions and access to previously answered questions, facilitating a comprehensive support community.

 ## Contact Information
 Please if you find a bug, want to extend the SMATool computational toolkit, or have an idea that you would want us to incorporate, please reach out to us.
-Our team is dedicated to supporting your work and enhancing capabilities and efficiency of the SMATool package.
+Our team is dedicated to supporting your work and enhancing the capabilities and efficiency of the SMATool package.

 Feel free to contact us via email:
 - [cekuma1@gmail.com](mailto:cekuma1@gmail.com)